Scheming

 Genesis 27:1-4, Jasher 29:1-2, Jubilees 26:1-2

-And it came to pass in the 7th year of this week, that when Isaac, the son of Abraham, was old, and his eyes were dim, so that he could not see, he called Esau his eldest son, and said to him, “My son.”
+And it came to pass in the 7th year of this week, that when Isaac, the son of Abraham, was old and his eyesight had grown weak so that he could no longer see, he called his oldest son Esau and said, “My son.”

 Rising Action